CenterBLC/N1904/docs/characterencoding.md

 ## Example of Unicode related mismatches

 There are some differences in Unicode encoding between the base features and certain add-on BOL features, particularly concerning homoglyphs—characters that look identical or very similar but have different Unicode values.
 These subtle differences can be difficult to spot on screen.
 However, using a small Python script, these distinctions can be revealed, such as in the word θεὸς in Romans 1:19.
+This following code snippet identifies the Unicode code points for each character in that word.

 ```python
 for char in item:    # stores the unicode encoded string